almibe/ligature-rs/README.md

 Ligature is a library for working with knowledge graphs on the JVM written in Scala.
 This project provides the main interfaces used by Ligature as well as some helper functions and constants.
-See relate projects for implementations of these APIs.
+See related projects for implementations of these APIs.
 Ligature is heavily influenced by RDF and related standards but attempts to be more general purpose and easier to use.

 ## RDF's Data Model